fctr-id/okta-ai-agent/README.md

 # 4. Create a .env file with your configuration
 curl -O https://raw.githubusercontent.com/fctr-id/okta-ai-agent/main/.env.sample
 mv .env.sample .env

-# ✏️ Edit the .env file with your settings and save ✏️
+# ⚠️ IMPORTANT: Edit the .env file with your settings! ⚠️
+# The app will not work without properly configured environment variables
+# nano .env (or use your favorite editor)

 # 5. Launch the application
 docker compose up -d